Clash of the Titans (tour)

 Clash of the Titans was a concert tour co-headlined by American thrash metal bands Megadeth and Slayer, which took place in September and October 1990 and again from May to July 1991.
 Launched in support of their respective albums Rust in Peace and Seasons in the Abyss, the tour had two legs, first in Europe (supported by Testament and Suicidal Tendencies) and second in North America (tri-headlined by Megadeth, Slayer and Anthrax and supported by Alice in Chains).
-Clash of the Titans is considered one of the most successful tours in heavy metal history, and bridged the gap between the popularity of thrash metal and rise of the alternative rock and grunge scene.
+Clash of the Titans is considered one of the most successful tours in heavy metal history, and has also been credited for bridging the gap between the popularity of thrash metal and rise of the alternative rock and grunge scene.

 History

 Itinerary

 The tour began in the fall of 1990 with a three-week European leg featuring Megadeth, Slayer, Testament and Suicidal Tendencies, promoting their then-current albums Rust in Peace, Seasons in the Abyss, Souls of Black and Lights...Camera...Revolution! respectively.

 A second leg in 1991 in North America had a slightly different lineup: Megadeth, Slayer and Anthrax headlined, and Alice in Chains supported; while Megadeth and Slayer were still promoting their respective albums Rust in Peace and Seasons in the Abyss, Anthrax was supporting their fifth studio album Persistence of Time and Alice in Chains was touring behind their debut album Facelift.
 About the tour, Anthrax guitarist Scott Ian recalled, "We didn't start making any money until 1991, on the Clash of the Titans tour in the States – not even a dime.
 I got home from that tour to receive a cheque for a sizeable amount and called my accountant, saying, 'There must be a mistake.'
 We were of Iron Maiden's style of mindset, where we had to have these huge stage sets, and everything went straight back into the band."